InsightEdge/insightedge-ctr-demo/doc/doc.md

 }.toDF("id", "click")
 ```

-Then the results saved back to csv on hdfs, so we can submit them to Kaggle, see the complete listing in [CtrDemo3](https://github.com/InsightEdge/insightedge-ctr-demo/blob/dev/src/main/scala/io/insightedge/demo/ctr/CtrDemo3.scala)
+Then the results are saved back to csv on hdfs, so we can submit them to Kaggle, see the complete listing in [CtrDemo3](https://github.com/InsightEdge/insightedge-ctr-demo/blob/dev/src/main/scala/io/insightedge/demo/ctr/CtrDemo3.scala).

 It takes about 27 mins to train and compare models for two regularization parameters 0.01 and 0.1.
 The results are:
 ```